-PLEASE NOTE: PLEASE NOTE: We only have a couple of these left, we won't have more until next year, and the price will be going up when we get them.
+PLEASE NOTE: We only have one of these left, we won't have more for a while, and the price will be going up when we get them.
 Don't wait: buy it now or pay more later.

 Rickenbacker cases have always come in two styles: cool or useful.
 The vintage cases of silver tolex and black leather were unmistakable in their appearance -- but their open interior made them all but worthless for protecting your valuable guitar.
 The new molded cases offer better protection -- but the plastic shell is flat-out ugly.

 You don't have to choose anymore.
 We're proud to offer the ultimate case for your 400- or 600-series Rickenbacker: vintage appearance with modern protection.
 You get the same appointments as the vintage case: silver tolex, leather endcaps and handle, white piping, nickel hardware.
 The inside is lined with a blue plush lining reminiscent of the vintage case (but without the smell).
 You get the same front gear pocket.
 But best of all -- and this is what makes the case -- the padding is form-fitted to your guitar.
 This is no glorified rattle box or token wrapping: this is custom-cut, form-fitted foam that holds your guitar so it does not move.
 Upper bout, waist, lower bout; the padding hugs it everywhere.
 There's even a long pad under the neck to support it all the way from the body to the headstock.